Dubai International Airport: Cargo Mega Terminal

 The cargo village at Dubai International Airport is one of the world's largest and most central cargo hubs, with most of the cargo for Asia and Africa coming through the facility.
 Forecasts in 2004 for cargo growth predicted that additional major cargo handling facilities were needed to satisfy demands.
 Plans were put in place to construct the first stage of the cargo mega terminal, which by 2018 will have the ability to handle three million tons of freight.
 Phase 1 of the cargo mega terminal was completed by 2004 and the next phase of expansion was scheduled for completion in late 2007.
 Presently the airport has a cargo capacity of 2.5 million tonnes, and will be expanded to handle 3 million.

 Flower centre

-Dubai Airport has constructed a flower centre to handle flower imports and exports, as Dubai is a major hub for the import and export of flowers, and the airport required a specialist facility since these products need special conditions.
-The flower centre's first phase was completed in 2004 at a cost of $50 million.
+Dubai Airport has constructed a flower center to handle flower imports and exports, as Dubai is a major hub for the import and export of flowers, and the airport requires a specialist facility since these products need special conditions.
+The flower center's first phase was completed in 2004 at a cost of $50 million.

-The centre when completed and functioning will have a floor area of approximately 100000 m2 including different export chambers and offices.
-The handling capacity of the centre is expected to be more than 300,000 tonnes of product throughput per annum.
+The center when completed and functioning will have a floor area of approximately 100000 m2 including different export chambers and offices.
+The handling capacity of the center is expected to be more than 300,000 tonnes of product throughput per annum.
 The entire facility (with the exception of the offices) will be maintained at an ambient temperature of just 2 to 4 C.